aptos-labs/aptos-indexer-processors/typescript/README.md

 ### Prerequisite

-- `node`: The code is tested with Node 0.18.x.
-Later version should work too.
+- `node`: The code is tested with Node 18.
+Later versions should work too.

 ### Basic Tutorial